HackYourFuture/JavaScript1/Week5/MAKEME.md

             duration : 40
         }
     ];

-let tasks = [monday, tuesday];
+let tasks = monday.concat(tuesday);
 ```

-3. Write a program that does the following:
+2. Write a program that does the following below.
+Use `map` and `filter`.
+You will also need a `forEach` or a `for` loop for the 'summing up' part.

 - Collect two days' worth of tasks.
 - Convert the task durations to hours, instead of minutes.
-- Filter out everything that took two hours or more.
+- Filter out everything that took two hours or more
-- Sum it all up.
-- Multiply the result by a per-hour rate for billing (you can decide yourself what Maartje should make per hour).
+- Multiply the each duration by a per-hour rate for billing (you can decide yourself what Maartje should make per hour) and sum it all up.
 - Output a formatted Euro amount.
 - Don't forget to use `=>`